13 min read

 Example of DR in search result

-Strategies for acquring high authority backlinks
+Strategies for acquiring high authority backlinks

 example of A-B-C link exchanges

-Connectively (formerly HARO)
+Connectively (ex HARO)

 Here’s what a typical HARO request looks like: